 - Not effective for long-term lubrication

-- Repeated use can lead to build up on parts
+- Repeated use can lead to the building of parts

 - Cannot ship to California due to regulations